Converse Logo

 Converse Logo History

-The company, created by entrepreneur Marquis Mills Converse, is named after him, which is reflected in the logo.
-The brand boasts one of the most recognizable elements of visual identification, which appeared in 1963.
+The company, founded by entrepreneur Marquis Mills Converse, is named after him, as reflected in the logo.
+The brand boasts one of the most recognizable visual identifiers, which debuted in 1963.

-Overall, the brand has six logo variants, although initially, it did not have a constant label.
-Instead, the manufacturer used the inscription in different styles until 1932, when it launched the All-Star shoe line.
+The brand has six logo variants, although it initially lacked a consistent label.
+Instead, the manufacturer used different styles of inscriptions until 1932, when the All-Star shoe line was launched.
 It gained incredible popularity, so the company switched to the Star sign.
-In 1962, the company decided to create a permanent logo based on the star.
+In 1962, the company created a permanent logo based on the star.

 What is Converse?